 For buffers I would recommend those produced by Lanarkshire Model Supplies.
 They are by far the best around and a lot of types of buffers are available pre drilled for fitting sprung buffer heads.
 This service is particularly useful for heavy duty buffers with their large 2.5mm shanks.
 The quality is excellent.
-The vast majority of 9' wheelbase wagons had 1'6" spindle buffers.
+The majority of wagons that are covered by these chassis will have had 1'6" buffers.
 Lanarkshire Model Supplies do various suitable 2 rib and 4 rib examples.
-The last lot of 9' wheelbase wagons had 1'81⁄2" Oleos from new.
-The 10' wheelbase wagons had a mixture of types including 1'6" spindle, 1'81⁄2" Oleos and 1'6" heavy duty buffers.
+The 1/118 241⁄2T minerals seemed to have a mixture of 1'6" heavy duty buffers and 1'81⁄2" Oleos.
 As always check your prototype.
-If making the buffers sprung then MJT and Wizard models do turned heads and springs.
+If you intend to make your buffers sprung then MJT and Wizard models do turned heads and springs.